 Besides doing lights with Toni, Mikel Covey also created the poster for the ground-breaking concert by Led Zeppelin (and Vanilla Fudge) at the Terrace Ballroom in 1969, during one of the supergroup’s first US Tours:

 Mike Foster of “Five Fingers On My Hand”

 “I was doing light shows before there was such a thing as light shows,” Foster says:

 Mike Foster’s father ran a camera and instrument repair shop in the Salt Lake Area.

 “I grew up with optics” he said.
 “The first projector I made was an opaque projector, and I projected comics on the wall for my friends.
 I used 100 watt bulbs, plus had this way of using sunlight through my projector so I had really bright images.
 Some of them were animated with moving parts in the transparencies.”

-Foster spoke about his days going to college in San Francisco — “When I first started to see actually light shows at Rock Concerts I knew I could do that kind of thing,”
+Foster spoke about his days going to college in San Francisco — “When I first started to see actual light shows at Rock Concerts, I knew I could do that kind of thing,”